-Having the right money mindset is important for successful investing and financial management.
-While it’s easy to get caught up in the technical details of investing, understanding, and overcoming psychological barriers can have a huge impact on your financial success.
+Having the right money mindset is important for promoting successful investing and financial management.
+While it’s easy to get caught up in the technical details of saving and investing, understanding, and overcoming psychological barriers can have a huge impact on your financial success.

 Understanding money media and gender bias